 Modernize Your Art Website

-According to smartinsights.com “The latest data shows that we are now well past the tipping point… Mobile digital media time in the U.S. is now significantly higher at 51% compared to desktop (42%).
-If your website isn’t mobile friendly yet that should be a priority project now.
+According to smartinsights.com “The latest data shows that we are now well past the tipping point… Mobile digital media time in the U.S. is now significantly higher compared to desktop.”
+If your website isn’t mobile friendly yet you’re losing a vast audience.

 Do you know if your website is mobile ready?
 To find out how Google sees your website and see if it is mobile ready go to www.google.com/webmasters/tools/mobile-friendly.